marinzelenika/aspose-policies/content/policies/taxes/_index.md

 ---
 head_name: "Taxes"
-page_title: "Taxes - Purchase - conholdate.com"
+page_title: "Taxes - Purchase - aspose.com"
 description: "Explains issues related to tax such as W-9 form, VAT, GST, etc."
 base_url: ""
 ---
 {{< rightPanel >}}
 {{< start-content >}}
 ##### **Australian Customers: GST**
-Since [Conholdate](https://websites.conholdate.com/) is a division of Aspose Pty Ltd which is an Australian company, we need to collect GST for each order purchased by any Australian customer.
+Since [Aspose](https://websites.aspose.com/) is a division of Aspose Pty Ltd which is an Australian company, we need to collect GST for each order purchased by any Australian customer.
 The GST inclusive price for all Australian customers is the public retailing price plus 10%.
 Our purchase system automatically adds 10% to your total when you are at the final steps to check out and GST is present on the tax invoice that is sent to you with an order.
 We are happy to provide the GST inclusive price for your orders when you [request a quote](/policies/generate-quote) as well.

 Our ABN is 99100069618.

 &nbsp;
 ##### **European Customers: VAT**
 European customers sometimes asks for our [VAT](https://www.gov.uk/charge-reclaim-record-vat) number.
-Since [Conholdate](https://websites.conholdate.com/) is a division of Aspose Pty Ltd which is an Australian company, we do not have a VAT number.
+Since [Aspose](https://websites.aspose.com/) is a division of Aspose Pty Ltd which is an Australian company, we do not have a VAT number.

 &nbsp;
 &nbsp;
 ##### **United States Customers: Sales Tax**
 Some states have [sales tax or economic nexus laws](https://www.taxjar.com/sales-tax/economic-nexus).
-Conholdate must charge sales tax in states where we are considered to have an economic nexus.
+Aspose must charge sales tax in states where we are considered to have an economic nexus.
 We charge sales tax in the following states:

 - Arizona (AZ) – [exemption info](https://azdor.gov/forms/tpt-forms/tpt-exemption-certificate-general)
 - District of Columbia (DC) – [exemption info](https://otr.cfo.dc.gov/page/exempt-organizations)